k0nsti/browser-stream-util/README.md

 ## emptyStream

-Delivers a stream with no data
+Delivers a zero length stream with no data.

 Returns **ReadableStream**&#x20;